miniflux/v2/README.md

 - Works only with Postgresql
 - Doesn't use any ORM
 - Doesn't use any complicated framework
-- Use only modern vanilla Javascript (ES6 and fetch)
+- Use only modern vanilla Javascript (ES6 and Fetch API)
 - The number of features is volountary limited

 It's simple, fast, lightweight and super easy to install.